 I have worked as a Culinary Educator for 25 years.
 Dynamic, engaging, and committed to my student's personal and professional growth.
 I thrive by connecting with others and teaching them not only techniques but also how to develop their confidence, creativity, and calm in the kitchen.
-I’ve observed time and again the many ways learning to cook and bake enriches lives - from a much needed, meditative break from the weekly grind, to pursuing something fun, to exploring different cultures, and to supplement one's emotional healing through the act of physical care.
-And most of all, it’s a time for connection with oneself, friends and family, and even to me.
-I teach to inspire confidence, creativity, and connection through cooking.
+I’ve observed time and again the many ways learning to cook and bake enriches lives - from a much needed meditative break to pursuing something fun, to exploring different cultures, and to supplementing one's emotional healing through the act of physical care.
+And most of all, it’s a time for connection with oneself, friends and family, and to me.

 My enthusiasm for fresh and organic food as a child on my family's farm in Loudoun County, Virginia, where I began cooking at age four with my grandparents.
 My grandmother, Eloise, taught me to bake with intuition and discernment.
 My grandfather would invite the community over for butchering in the winter, canning in the summer, and these roots of connections began to solidify.
 My family instilled this appreciation of food, family, and friends.
 I was constantly experimenting in the kitchen, where my mom would often say, "Don't blame me if this doesn't turn out - you aren't following a recipe".
 This is when I began my love of improvisational baking.
 In high school, I began working at a local bakery, but never considered this as a career choice.
 Slowly I realized this was the ONLY career choice.
 I apprenticed in Washington, D.C., before moving to New York, where I worked at the Four Seasons Hotel, the Plaza Hotel, Torre di Pisa, and other celebrated New York City restaurants.